Guitars owned by Paul Cooijmans

 A bad guitar.

-Suzuki F-120 (Steel-string flat-top guitar) - Late 1980s
+Suzuki F-120 (steel-string flat-top guitar) - Late 1980s

 Hanika 10-A classical guitar - 1987 to mid-1990s